dschwen/jszip/README.md

 # Fetch the latest registry of available tools.
 ./emsdk update

-# Download and install SDK tools version 1.8.2 (from January 2014).
+# Download and install SDK tools (tested with 3.1.8).
-./emsdk install sdk-1.8.2-64bit
+./emsdk install latest

-# Make the "1.8.2" SDK "active" for the current user. (writes ~/.emscripten file)
+# Make the latest SDK "active" for the current user. (writes ~/.emscripten file)
-./emsdk activate emscripten-1.8.2
+./emsdk activate latest

 # you may need to add the clang location to ~/.emscripten
 echo "LLVM_ROOT='$(pwd)/clang/3.2_64bit/bin/'" >> ~/.emscripten